brianstittsr/windsurf_WL4WJ_CHWOne/docs/GRANT_SYSTEM_DEPLOYMENT_PROMPT.md

 # Grant Management System - AI Deployment Prompt

 ## Purpose
-This prompt enables an AI assistant to deploy the CHWOne Grant Analyzer and Grant Creator system into a new web application.
+This prompt enables an AI assistant to deploy a **Grant Analyzer and Grant Creator system** into a new web application.
 The AI will first analyze the target system's existing architecture, then integrate the grant management components in a way that leverages existing dropdowns, data models, and UI patterns.

+The system also generates **professional grant submission documents** in both Markdown and branded PDF formats based on grant deliverables.

 ---